veraison/services/scheme/README.md

 schemes.

 > [!NOTE]
-> When adding (or removing) a scheme, please update `../builtin/scheme.gen.go`
+> When adding (or removing) a scheme, please update `../builtin/schemes.go`
 > to include the appropriate entries.
-This can be done automatically using
-> `../scripts/gen-schemes` script (see `../builtin/Makefile`) or by manually
-> editing the file.
-The script takes a long time to execute, so unless multiple
-> schemes are being added/moved/deleted, manual editing may be easier.

 ## Current Schemes